 Giemsa staining of the blood smears showed positive for presence of Babesia canis (Fig. 3) in the erythrocytes and was subjected for treatment with Primaquine Phosphate and Doxycycline combination.
 Primaquine phosphate (Tab.
 Malirid) was recommended @1 mg/kg body weight PO daily for 3 consecutive days.
 High-dose therapy or doses exceeding 1 mg/ kg body weight, should be avoided as fatal toxicity has been reported in 4 out of 4 cats (Potgieter, 1981).
 Vomiting following oral therapy is the most commonly reported adverse effect (Potgieter, 1981).
 Supportive treatment include oral administration of Doxycycline @10mg/kg PO daily for 21 days, Hematinic syrup 1ml bid PO and Liver tonic 1ml bid PO.
 After 15 days of treatment the cat was clinically normal.

 The subsequent severe reduction in Hb, PCV, TEC and PLT are indicative of haemolytic anemia observed generally in animals with babesiosis (Radostits et al., 2007).
 Primaquine phosphate is a member of the 8-aminoquinolone group of antimalarial drugs.
-It is the only drug proven to be reliably efficacious in the treatment of small feline babesial infections and is considered the drug of choice (Abinaya et al., 2020, Ayoob et al., 2010) Rapid resolution of clinical signs and decreased parasitemia is typically seen within 24–72 hours (Potgieter, 1981).
+It is the only drug proven to be reliably efficacious in the treatment of small feline babesial infections and is considered the drug of choice (Abinaya et al., 2020, Ayoob et al., 2010).
+Rapid resolution of clinical signs and decreased parasitemia is typically seen within 24–72 hours (Potgieter, 1981).
 The drug was well tolerated by the cat as can be seen in the improvement in the hematological and biochemical analysis post treatment.

 Table 2.
 Post-Treatment Hematological and Biochemical Evaluation